 - Claiming man can become “a god” (apparently, one of many gods),

 However, it is written:

 I therefore strongly encourage you to seek out and read (or re-read) the core beliefs of your church.
-Know that some of the cults go to great lengths to hide their true core statements/beliefs from you.
-And after doing so, you may need to confront the cold hard reality that you are indeed in a cult which doesn’t actually worship the one true and living God – Jesus of Nazareth, the Christ, the Son of God and the Son of Man, eternally existing, second Person of the Holy Trinity.
+Know that some cults go to great lengths to hide their true core statements/beliefs from you.
+And after doing so, you may need to confront the cold hard reality that you are indeed in a cult that doesn’t actually worship the one true and living God – Jesus of Nazareth, the Christ, the Son of God, and the Son of Man, eternally existing, second Person of the Holy Trinity.

-You may also find that your church has writings which either add to or take away from the Word of God as given in Scripture.
-Many of these cults even have their own special prophet(s) who claim to have received special (and private) messages, inspiration and revelations directly from God.
+You may also find that your church has writings that either add to or take away from the Word of God as given in Scripture.
+Many of these cults even have their own special prophet(s) who claim to have received special (and private) messages, inspiration, and revelations directly from God.
 Such things have no support from Scripture.
-Scripture says that God must be worshipped “in spirit and in truth”; Scripture also teaches us that the canon of Scripture was completed and closed up, and that special prophecy, visions and dreams have ceased.
+Scripture says that God must be worshipped “in spirit and in truth”; Scripture also teaches us that the canon of Scripture was completed and closed up and that special prophecy, visions, and dreams have ceased.

-These cults combine and utilize multiple false teachings which appear (on the surface) to be valid teachings from the Bible, but which are in fact a man-made façade of lies, myths, superstitions, rituals, rites, traditions and false teachings.
+These cults combine and utilize multiple false teachings that appear to be very “biblical” on the surface, but which actually are a man-made façade of lies, myths, superstitions, rituals, rites, “traditions,” and false teachings.
 Woe to any group/sect/cult that denies the deity of Christ and/or His sacrifice on the cross!
-Any cults or church which denies the deity of Christ is not Christian – no matter how hard they try to convince you that they are, or how blatantly they use His holy name in their church name, or how clever their arguments are in support of their denial of Jesus’ divinity.
-Some also try to put you back under the Mosaic Law (legalism), etc. That false teaching was covered previously.
+Any cults or church which denies the deity of Christ is not Christian – no matter how hard they try to convince you that they are, or how boldly they use His holy name in their church name, or how clever their arguments are in support of their denial of Jesus’ divinity.